Newspaper reporter by trade, though in my spare time I'm interested in pets, health, books, cooking, the outdoors, and

 - Sprinkle the top of the "cupcakes" with cheese and salt and pepper, if desired.
 You also can put cheese inside the muffin cup.

 - Place in the center of a preheated oven and bake 20 minutes or so, or until fully cooked.
 Egg whites are waterier than full eggs, so there may be some "water" on the top of the frittata.
 Don't worry.
 You can test for doneness by inserting a fork into the frittata and seeing if it is firm/cooked through.

-- Remove the cooked frittatas from the over and allow to cool.
+- Remove the cooked frittatas from the over and allow it to cool.
 Once they have cooled, gently remove them from the pan.
-Place the cooked frittatas in tupperware or plastic sandwich baggies in your refrigerator.
+Place the cooked frittatas in Tupperware or plastic sandwich baggies in your refrigerator.
 If you are going to freeze some, do so in individual servings, but only after the frittatas have cooled completely.

 - In the morning, remove the frittatas from the fridge and pop in the microwave for 30 seconds or until heated through.
 Voila!
 An instant breakfast of low-carb, low-cal eggs.